 Here, you can have the best of both worlds.
 The luxurious decor is sure to inspire, and the central location in the middle of town can’t be beaten.
 It’s also a lively spot for Happy Hour!

 Fortune Rocks Beach sits on the border of Biddeford, Maine, and Kennebunkport, Maine.
 While the area is mostly residential, it also features dazzling long stretches of public coast.

 We recommend enjoying these beautiful views from the seat of a bike zooming down a beachfront road.
 (And in Fortune Rocks, it seems like every road is a beachfront road.)
 Take note of the beach flowers, birds, and beautiful homes along the way; this is part of the charm.

 On the northernmost tip of Biddeford Pool, visit F.O.
 Goldthwaite’s & Pool Lobster for lobster rolls, ice cream, and other seacoast-inspired deli fare.
 It’s a great place to stop for lunch when you ride in from Goose Rocks Beach.
-This is a nice approximately ~15-mile ride out and back.
+The route is a nice, approximately ~15-mile ride out and back.
 Just remember that you’ll have to pedal your way back!

 Shop Fresh Produce at Frinklepod Farm

 Roadside farm stands are a dime a dozen in coastal Maine, but in the summer, full-fledged working farms like Frinklepod Farm take on a special charm.

 Stop by this picturesque roadside farm to gather local shishito peppers, cosmos, fresh black raspberries, locally-made cheeses, hummus, and jams, and other garden-fresh staples.
 I love using their locally-sourced raw honey to make Edible Maine‘s Local Honey Taffy recipe.